-As a young man, Mr. Singh was a farmer in Punjab, India.
+What do you think it takes to farmer in Punjab, India.
 Then in the 1960s, he went to live in Britain and only began running when he was 89 years old.

-Mr. Singh plans to run again for charity, but the Hong Kong 10 km was his final competitive race.
-'I will remember this day, I will miss it,' Mr. Singh said after the event.
+remember this day.
+I will miss it,' Mr. Singh said after the event.